deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - `.spec.settings.dvcr.storage.persistentVolumeClaim.storageClassName`: StorageClass name (for example, `sds-replicated-thin-r1`).

 {{< alert level="warning" >}}
+Migrating images when changing the value of the `.spec.settings.dvcr.storage.persistentVolumeClaim.storageClassName` parameter is not supported.

+All images stored in DVCR when changing StorageClass will be lost.

+To change the DVCR StorageClass, perform the following steps:

+- Change the value of the `.spec.settings.dvcr.storage.persistentVolumeClaim.storageClassName` parameter
+- Delete the old PVC for DVCR: `d8 k -n d8-virtualization delete pvc -l app=dvcr`
+- Restart DVCR: `d8 k -n d8-virtualization rollout restart deployment dvcr`
+{{< /alert >}}

+{{< alert level="warning" >}}
 The storage serving this storage class (`.spec.settings.dvcr.storage.persistentVolumeClaim.storageClassName`) must be accessible on the nodes where DVCR is running (system nodes, or worker nodes if there are no system nodes).
 {{< /alert >}}